dportik/dadi_pipeline/README.md

 + **in_upper**: a list of upper bound values
 + **in_lower**: a list of lower bound values
 + **param_labels**: list of labels for parameters that will be written to the output file to keep track of their order
-+ **optimizer**: optimizer: a string, to select the optimizer.
++ **optimizer**: a string, to select the optimizer.
 Choices include: "log" (BFGS method), "log_lbfgsb" (L-BFGS-B method), "log_fmin" (Nelder-Mead method), and "log_powell" (Powell's method).

-The mandatory arguments must always be included when using the ***Optimize_Routine*** function, and the arguments must be provided in the exact order listed above (also known as positional arguments).
+The mandatory arguments must always be included when using the `Optimize_Routine` function, and the arguments must be provided in the exact order listed above (also known as positional arguments).
 The optional arguments can be included in any order after the required arguments, and are referred to by their name, followed by an equal sign, followed by a value (example: `reps = 4`).
 The usage is explained in the following examples.

 ### Example 1